lj-ditrapani/SWE430/markdown/example2.markdown

 The rewrite test now runs and executes all assertions, but each assertions fail with `Result: undefined`.

-Before we dive into filling in the body of the `rewrite()` function with code, it would be nice to break down this problem into smaller pieces.
+Before we dive into filling-in the body of the `rewrite()` function with code, it would be nice to break down this problem into smaller pieces.
 Let's isolate a portion of the rewrite function into a smaller, helper function.